It’s Time To Move Past Adoption.

 We already see this – CSMs are stretched thin over ever expanding customer bases.
 Scope creep in the role, to do with an incomplete understanding of the benefits of a clear focus, makes this dynamic even tougher.

 Companies with a clear definition of the role, a well designed structured framework, clear segmentation, good use of their data and appropriate automation, and a well aligned executive and organisation are poised to capitalise on this demand whilst providing a great career for their CSMs.
 These teams are sprinting ahead.
-If that’s not you then 2019 is time to get started unless you want to be jogging along behind.
+If that’s not you then now is time to get started unless you want to be jogging along behind the best.